ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 and MinimalT.
 For each protocol, this document provides a brief description, the security features it provides, and the dependencies it has on the underlying transport.
 This is followed by defining the set of transport security features shared by these protocols.
-The document groups these security features into a minimal set of mandatory features, which every secure transport system should provide in addition to the transport features described in {{?I-D.ietf-taps-minset}}, and optional features, which may not be available in every secure transport system.
+The document groups these security features into a minimal set of features, which every secure transport system should provide in addition to the transport features described in {{?I-D.ietf-taps-minset}}, and additional optional features, which may not be available in every secure transport system.
 Finally, the document distills the application and transport interfaces provided by the transport security protocols.